alisongh/alisongh.github.io/_posts/2021-03-27-Reading-Notes-Understanding-these-8-truths.md

 ---
 layout: post
-title: Reading Note Understand these 8 truths and our crazy world will suddenly make sense to you
+title: Reading Note
+description: Understand these 8 truths and our crazy world will suddenly make sense to you
 date: 2021-03-27
 image: '/images/10.jpg'
 tags: [reading, notes, paper]